 - Ability to perform interdisciplinary R&D in natural language processing and information retrieval field, apply research results in practical applications.

-- Ability to perform interdisciplinary R&D in systems analysis, modelling, identification and control field, apply research results in practical applications.
+- Ability to perform interdisciplinary R&D in systems analysis, modeling, identification, and control field, apply research results in practical applications.

 - Ability to apply data mining techniques for the analysis of diverse data (sound, ECG, EEG).